Workplace diversity values people from various backgrounds.

 The Trust Index Survey is more than just an employee engagement tool—it provides a strategic advantage for companies seeking to build strong, inclusive workplace cultures.

-By leveraging the insights from the survey, organizations can:
+By leveraging the insights from the survey, organisations can:

 ✔ Identify areas for cultural improvement and implement targeted action plans.